Manage instance

 -

-In the Instance menu, click the [More] icon on the instance you want to manage.
+In the Instance menu, select the [⋮] button for the instance you want to manage.

-- May fail if processes don’t terminate properlyForce restart Forcefully power off and reboot the instance Delete Terminate and release the instance Rename Edit instance name and description Rebuild Rebuild the instance with a new OS and key pair Associate public IP Attach a public IP to the network interface of the instance
+- Restart may fail if processes do not terminate properlyHard reboot Restart the instance after powering it off Delete Completely terminate and release the instance Edit information Modify the instance name and description Rebuild instance Rebuild the instance to reset and reinstall the operating system and key pair Connect public IP Connect a public IP to a network interface attached to the instance

-- If you shut down the instance from the OS, it will automatically reboot.
+- If you shut down the server from the operating system using the Shutdown command, it is configured to reboot automatically.

-- To stop the server completely, use the console.
+- To shut down the server, use the console.

 View instance details

-- In the Instance menu, select the instance you want to view.
+In the Instance menu, select the instance for which you want to view detailed information.

-- Review the details on the instance detail page.
+Check the information on the instance details page.

 - Details tab